elementary/hig/widgets/lists.md

 The style should be `ToolbarStyle.RAISED`.

 ## Adaptiveness
-If the list was placed in a frame the frame should be clamped.
+If the list was placed in a scrollable window with a frame the scrollable window should be clamped.
+If it gets the CSS class `CARD` the list should be clamped.

 If it is the only thing in its section and therefore not within a frame the actual list should be clamped and, if it's used, the